Arsenal21/easy-https-redirection/https-redirection/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The plugin allows an automatic redirection to the "HTTPS" version/URL of the site.
-Make your site SSL compatible.
+Make your site SSL compatible easily.

 == Description ==